 The core values instilled and nurtured in students through the WPCA are Courage, Teamwork, Resilience, Compassion, Pride and Enthusiasm.
 These values are important for any person to develop and match closely with our own School values.

 - Complete six outdoor activities.
 Activities are held in the local area, organised by the school and run jointly by teachers and outdoor activity provider.

 - Develop a new sport, skill or hobby.
 This is chosen and undertaken completely independently by the pupils, monitored by the project leader.

 - Undertake 20+ hours of community service.
 This is organised and undertaken completely independently by students with support from the project leader.

 Students also meet every Friday lunchtime to check in with the project leader and get information and training on the activities to come.

 Late each year, Year 7 students can attend a WPCA Launch Evening after which they are invited to apply to complete the WPCA during Year 8.
 Approximately 30 students are able to participate each year.

-We would like to extend a huge thank you to our financial sponsors in 2018 for helping make the WPCA programme possible:
+We would like to extend a huge thank you to our financial sponsors for helping make the WPCA programme possible: